civilcode/acme-ex/guides/elixir/style.md

   end
   ```

+* Keyword lists are generally used for passing options in a function.
+They should not be used as a key-value
+  store as they allow for duplicate keys.
+Ref: [Elixir Guides](https://elixir-lang.org/getting-started/keywords-and-maps.html#keyword-lists) [[link](style.md#keyword-lists)]

 ### Naming

 *   Treat acronyms as words in names \(XmlHttpRequest not XMLHTTPRequest\), even if the acronym is the entire name \(class Html not class HTML\).